Recognising your skills

 - Ethics and responsibility

-Every industry has its own future skills needs.
-You can help yourself plan for the future by staying up to date with your field and its trends.
-Follow major trends and forecasts in the world of work and your own field.
+Every field has its own future skills needs.
+You can support your future planning by following developments and trends in your field.
+Keep an eye on major trends and forecasting reports in the world of work and in your own sector.

 - Sitra and the National Forum for Skills Anticipation (EDUFI), aswell as World Economic Forum among others, offer current reports and forecasts on new skills and professions.